TrippyUnicorn420/CV-Go-BRRRRRRR/README.md

 ## Benchmarking

-Run worker.py. do_the_thing() performs inference on either a Faster R-CNN or a RetinaNet model. look_once() performs inference on a YOLOv8 model.
+Run worker.py. `do_the_thing()` performs inference on either a Faster R-CNN or a RetinaNet model. `look_once()` performs inference on a YOLOv8 model.
+They each take the path to their respective model weights as arguments.